 For this reason, glycyrrhizin is chemically removed, partially or totally, from imported licorice to form deglycyrrhizinated licorice (DGL), before it is used in other products.
 Unfortunately, and inevitably, this chemical process alters the delicate natural balance of compounds found in the original extract from the fresh plant.
 Such altered products cannot be sold or advertised as “organic.”

-Zagarese licorice comes from a species (glycyrrhiza glabra) grown in the southern part of Italy.
+Our licorice comes from a species (glycyrrhiza glabra) grown in the southern part of Italy.
 Its natural glycyrrhizin content is only about 5%, so there is no need to deglycyrrhizinate it.
-The Zagarese company has been producing pure licorice extract as its sole product since 1886, using only organic methods of cultivation.
+Our pure Licorice extract is produced as its sole product since the nineteenth century, nowadays using only organic methods of cultivation.

 Copyright © 2004 Alan Gilbertson